AshkanAbedi/cpp-trainings-opengl/README.md

-# trainings_opengl_cpp
+# cpp-trainings-opengl
-A sandbox project for learning and exercising OpenGL
+A sandbox project for learning and exercising OpenGL graphics programming